hargrsco/M365-Items/EntraID/Devices/README.md

 # Devices
+DisableStaleEntraDevices.ps1 - will disable the devices in Entra ID

-ListEntraStaleDevices.ps1 - Will list the stale devices in Entra ID.
+ListStaleEntraDevices.ps1 - Will list the stale devices in Entra ID.

-ListIntuneStaleDevices.ps1 - Will list devices that haven't checked into Intune.
+ListStaleIntuneDevices.ps1 - Will list devices that haven't checked into Intune.